Blackbull Markets Broker Review

 Our Overall Rating

-One of the main features of this broker is its commitment to using technology to offer a superior customer experience for the trader.
-It offers both MetaTrader 4 and the latest iteration, MetaTrader 5.
-Its mobile apps are available on both iOS and Android, and the broker also has a cutting-edge data solution in place to ensure that connectivity is modern, fast and reliable.
-The presence of a back-up continuity solution means that traders can have confidence that their access to the system will be available, no matter what.
+Its mobile apps are available on both iOS and Android.
+The broker also has a cutting-edge data solution to ensure modern, fast, and reliable connectivity.
+The presence of a backup continuity solution means that traders can have confidence that their access to the system will be available, no matter what.

-The broker also offers an extensive customer service function with communication options as diverse as telephone and live chat.
-Withdrawals are easy at this broker, though there may be some third-party costs involved, depending on the method chosen.
+This broker also offers an extensive customer service function with communication options of telephone and live chat.
+Account set up and cash deposits and withdrawals are easy to process.
+Deposits incur no charges, but some third-party costs may be involved on withdrawals, depending on the method chosen.

 Commissions & Fees

 It’s worth noting that there is no one set of rules at BlackBull Markets when it comes to commissions and fees.
 On the contrary, traders will need to select an account type from the variety on offer – and the financial implications involved in each will vary.
-The Standard account, for example, does not charge commissions and has a minimum initial deposit of US$200.
-Spreads at this account begin at the 0.8 level.
+The commission-free Standard Account, for example, has a minimum initial deposit of US$200 and spreads begin at the 0.8 level.
+Micro lot trading is available, and leverage can reach 1:500

-Those who go for the Prime account, meanwhile, will be faced with a much higher minimum deposit of US$2,000.
+Meanwhile, those who go for the Prime account will be faced with a much higher initial minimum deposit of US$2,000.
 Minimum spread levels will drop to 0.1, though there will also be a commission of US$6 per lot on a ‘round turn’ basis.

 There are, however, some consistencies across the account types.
 Leverage rates on all three account types are 1:500, and it’s also the case that the minimum lot sizes across the accounts lie at 0.01 per round turn.